-- 1. Meet with the assistant library director, collection development department, library branch managers, children's and teen's departments, IT department and administrative assistant to receive/discuss budget requests for the year. - 2.
-Analyze trends of all sources of revenues and consider whether any increases/decreases are warranted. - 3.
-Using the side-by-side comparison, analyze current year line-item expenditures to identify costs that can be reduced or eliminated and those that may increase. - 4.
-Prepare a proposed budget for the general fund and each special revenue fund that includes the following as required by state law (R.S.
-39:1305): - Estimated fund balance at beginning of year; - Estimated revenues/receipts itemized by source; - Recommended expenditures itemized by department, function, and character; - Other financing sources and uses by source and use; and - Estimated fund balance at end of fiscal year.
+- 1. The Director will meet with the Assistant Library Directors, Head of Collection Development, Head of Cataloging, Head of Community Engagement, Head of IT, Public Information Officer, Head of Human Resources, Branch Managers, and Administrative Assistant to receive and discuss budget requests for the year. - 2.
+The Director will analyze the trends of all revenues and consider whether any increases/decreases are warranted. - 3.
+Using the side-by-side comparison, the Director will analyze current year line-item expenditures to identify costs that can be reduced or eliminated and those that may increase. - 4.
+The Director will prepare a proposed budget for the general fund and each special revenue fund that includes the following, as required by state law (R.S.
+39:1305): - Estimated fund balance at the beginning of the year; - Estimated revenues/receipts itemized by source; - Recommended expenditures itemized by department, function, and character; - Other financing sources and uses by source and use; and - Estimated fund balance at end of fiscal year.

-[Note: The total of proposed expenditures shall not exceed the total of estimated funds available for the ensuing fiscal year, i.e. the beginning fund balance and any anticipated revenues.]
+[Note: The total of proposed expenditures shall not exceed the total of estimated funds available for the ensuing fiscal year, i.e., the beginning fund balance and any anticipated revenues.]

-- 5. Prepare the budget adoption instrument to adopt and implement the budget document as required by state law [R.S.
-39:1305(D)]. - Prepare and sign a budget message that contains a summary description of the proposed budget, policies and objectives, assumptions, budgetary basis, and a discussion of the most important features as required by state law [R.S.
+- 5. The Director will prepare the budget adoption instrument to adopt and implement the budget document as required by state law [R.S.
+39:1305(D)]. - The Director will prepare and sign a budget message that contains a summary description of the proposed budget, policies and objectives, assumptions, budgetary basis, and a discussion of the most important features as required by state law [R.S.
 39:1305(C)(1)].